ljercha/agile-project/product-backend/scripts/README.md

     - two new files will be made: *create_db_exe.sql* and *example_data_exe.sql*
     - files will be automatically executed
 3. How to develop
-    - in script *create_db_exe.sql* add elements which make new tables or alter already existing tables
+    - in script *create_db.sql* add elements which make new tables or alter already existing tables
-    - is script *example_data_exe.sql* add elements which insert data into existing tables
+    - is script *example_data.sql* add elements which insert data into existing tables
     - REMEMBER: order of commands execution is IMPORTANT; wrong order may generate issues
     - leave a comment on which ticket is referenced by the code you added